 You’re already familiar with your clients.
 You’ve performed assessments, created lasting results, and you know how to reach them.
 These clients trust your expertise, know your style, and hopefully exercise safely on their own.

-Online training creates a revenue stream and provides a fantastic service to dedicated clients at a discount from your in-person business.
+Learning how to become an online fitness trainer creates a revenue stream and provides a fantastic service to dedicated clients at a discount from your in-person business.
 Clients receive expert guidance at a great value on their own schedule while you automate some income and continue to grow your business and reputation.

 Changing gyms is a scary proposition — you need to weigh pros andcons and make the best decision for your career.
 With this blueprint you will retain past clients, rapidly generate new business, and continue improving lives in your community.